 - DA 145

-4. Immunizations, Background Check, Drug Screening and CPR
+4. Immunizations, Criminal History Check, Drug Screening and CPR

-Registered students (if registered before June 8; if after June 8 please go here for your instruction packet (dental-assisting/immunizations-and-background-check) will receive a welcome letter with immunization, criminal history check, drug screen instructions and codes for VCI access at the end of spring term.
-The cost for VCI services is $120.
+Registered students (if registered before June 8; if after June 8 please go here for your instruction packet (Immunization, Criminal History Check, Drug Screening) will receive a welcome letter with immunization, criminal history check, drug screen instructions and codes for VCI access at the end of spring term.
+The cost for VCI services is $130.

 Students should make appointments for needed immunizations and start gathering required documents as soon as they know they are registered in the Dental Assisting Program.
 Required Documents include: